 Like charitable remainder trusts, charitable lead trusts are established through irrevocable contributions of cash, securities, or other assets to a trust.
 These trusts provide CCA with a stream of income for a term of years of for the life of one or more individuals.
 Upon expiration of the term, the remaining assets held in the charitable lead trust pass to the donor or to the donor’s chosen beneficiaries.
 Charitable lead trusts are often used by donors to benefit CCA and to pass assets to their loved ones at a reduced tax cost.

 Bequests of property generally require advance preparation by CCA.
 We encourage donors who make such bequests to contact CCA at the time that their wills or trusts are being prepared.
-For assistance in these areas, please call our Office of Donor Engagement at 505.699.4828.
+For assistance in these areas, please contact our Executive Director, Danyelle Means by clicking here.